-The job interview is your chance to show your prospective employer who you really are and what you can bring to the position.
-It is your chance to talk about the choices you made throughout your career, the goals you have reached and the accomplishments you have celebrated.
-In fact, those details are what will make an employer want to hire you.
+The job interview is your chance to show your prospective employer who you are and what you can bring to the position.
+This article is your chance to learn how to prepare for a job interview.
+You will learn how to talk about what you have made throughout your career, the goals you have reached, and the accomplishments you have celebrated.
+Those details are what will make an employer want to hire you.

-By asking you questions, a prospective employer can learn all about you and why you made the choices you made.
+By asking you questions, a prospective employer can learn everything about you and why you made the decisions you did.
 He can discover what motivates you and what makes you proud.

-The interviewer should find out how you will be suitable for the job, will you get along with other employees?
-And will you make important contributions to his institution?
+The interviewer should find out how you will be suitable for the job, if you will get along with other employees, and if you will make important contributions to his institution?

 The job interview is not like the resume you spent months poring over.
-You can edit your resume again and again until it lists the most important things about your career and uses the most effective wording to highlight your skills.
+You can edit your resume again and again until it lists the most important things about you and uses the most effective wording to highlight your skills.

-However, a job interview usually takes place in less than an hour.
+However, a job interview usually takes less than an hour.
 When you say something, there’s no delete key.
-If you forget to say something, you can’t return to realize it.
+If you forget to say something, you can’t come back to realize it.

-That is why it is so very important to prepare yourself well for the job interview.
+That is why it is so important to learn how to prepare for a job interview.
 You won’t have another chance to get it right, at least not with the same employer.

 The more comfortable you are with the entire process of interviewing, the more relaxed you will be when the time for the interview comes, and the better the interview will be.